Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Properties of Extended MDP

 where $\bE_{p,\phi}$ denotes that the expectation is taken with respect to the measure induced by $\phi$ when it is applied to MDP with transition kernel $p$.~We prove this using induction.
 The base case~$(n=0)$ is seen to hold trivially.
-Next, we assume that the following holds for $i \in [n]$, where $n \in \bN$,
+Next, we assume that the following holds for $i \in \{0,1,\ldots,n\}$, where $n \in \bN$,

-for every $s \in S_t$ and for every $s\up \in q\inv(s)$.~Let us fix $s \in S_t$ and $s\up \in q\inv(s)$ arbitrarily, then from~\eqref{eq:epvib} we obtain the following, \begingroup \allowdisplaybreaks
+for every $s \in \cS_t$ and for every $s\up \in q\inv(s)$.~Let us fix $s \in \cS_t$ and $s\up \in q\inv(s)$ arbitrarily, then from~\eqref{iter:v_epe} we obtain the following, \begingroup \allowdisplaybreaks

-\endgroup where $\te_n$ is a transition kernel belonging to the set $\cC_t(S_t \times A_t)$ that maximizes the expression in the r.h.s. of the first equality.~The first inequality follows from Lipschitz continuity of the reward function, the definition of event $\cG_1$ and from Lemma~\ref{lem:bdd_dotdifLv}.~The second inequality is obtained by invoking the induction hypothesis~\eqref{indhyp}, and by using the upper bound on $\spn{\bar{V}^\phi_i}$.~This concludes the induction argument, and proves~\eqref{eq:lb_Vindex}.~The proof of the claim follows by dividing both side of~\eqref{eq:lb_Vindex} by $n$ and taking limit $n \to \infty$. \end{proof}
+\endgroup where $\te_n$ is a transition kernel belonging to the set $\cC_t$ that maximizes the expression in the r.h.s. of the first equality.~The first inequality follows from Lipschitz continuity of the reward function, the definition of event $\cG_1$ and from Lemma~\ref{lem:bdd_dotdifLv}.~The second inequality is obtained by invoking the induction hypothesis~\eqref{indhyp}, and by using the upper-bound on $\spn{v^\phi_n}$ from Lemma~\ref{lem:bd_span_epe}.~This concludes the induction argument, and proves~\eqref{eq:lb_Vindex}.~The proof of the claim follows by dividing both side of~\eqref{eq:lb_Vindex} by $n$ and taking limit $n \to \infty$. \end{proof}